 A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents.
 Please speak to Mrs K.Wallis to identify the most suitable opportunity for you.
 The school policy on safeguarding sets out the school’s approach to allowing providers into school as visitors to talk to our students.

 Please speak to our Careers Leader to identify the most suitable opportunity for you.

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at reception to be added to the Careers Resource Centre, which is managed by MRS L SHAW.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature at reception to be added to the Careers Resource Centre, which is managed by Mrs K.Wallis.
 The Resource Centre is available to all students at break times and allocated lunch times.